 .
 From a distance Golden Horn looks more intimidating than many of its nearest neighbors, but upon a closer look the Class 2+ standard route up the southwest ridge makes for a great day hike - with a little bit of that classic loose San Juan scrambling thrown in for good measure.

-Golden Horn is one of Colorado’s bicentennial peaks.
-At 13,780 feet it ranks as the 116th highest peak in the state, and has 400 feet of prominence.
+Golden Horn is one of Colorado’s bicentennial peaks, which means it is among the highest 200 peaks.
+Many people after finishing 14ers, set up their goal to reach the highest centennial and bicentennial peaks in Colorado.
+At 13,780 feet it ranks as the 117th highest peak in the state, and has 400 feet of prominence.